ClosedBusiness

 Who Can Apply

-Funding is only available to the 12 Registered Aboriginal Parties (RAPs) currently in Victoria.
+Funding is only available to Registered Aboriginal Parties (RAPs) in Victoria.
+The program is targeted to the 12 current RAPs in Victoria.
 Applicants must hold an active Australian Business Number registered in Victoria and have held that ABN on and from 1 July 2022, although exemptions may apply for recently Registered Aboriginal Parties.
-Applications must be submitted using the designated template by the closing date, and applicants will be required to provide financial documentation for a Financial Risk Assessment, including audited financial reports for the last three financial years and other relevant documents where available.
+Applicants may also need to provide audited financial reports for the last three financial years and other documents for a Financial Risk Assessment, with exemptions potentially applying for recently registered Aboriginal Parties.

 What's Funded